SWIMtheSNAKE August 14, 2021 Enjoy the River!

 Swimmers will check-in at picnic tables near the restrooms at Lyons Ferry State Park.
 Participants swim from the State Park to Lyons Ferry Marina.
 Swimmers will check in, beginning after 9:30 am, Saturday, August 14, 2021.
 Check-in for swimmers (at LFSP) closes at 10:45 am. swimmers may wish to return swim to the LFSP if they exit the water before 1 p.m.
 Required waivers must be signed for each participant.
 All swimmers and paddlers will receive a numbered swimming cap or wrist band, which MUST be visible to staff and river patrols.
 Participants failing to display numbered caps or wrist bands will not be permitted to engage in the events.

 Local County Sheriffs, Coast Guard Auxiliary and volunteers will help direct river traffic and assist participants if necessary.

-Entry fee is $35.00 plus $2.40 handling fee.
-This event is a fundraiser for the Blue Mountain RC&D (Resource Conservation and Development) Council, a regional non-profit and a local competitive youth summer swim program in Pomeroy, WA.
+Entry fee is $30 This event is a fundraiser for the Blue Mountain RC&D (Resource Conservation and Development) Council, a regional non-profit and local competitive youth summer swim programs in Southeast WA.
+State.